Trump defends "many sides'" response to Charlotesville, blames "alt-left"

 He also said the statue of Confederate Gen. Robert E. Lee in Charlottesville was "very important" to the people who participated in the march, and asked whether opponents of such monuments were also prepared to take down statues to George Washington and Thomas Jefferson because they, too, owned slaves.

-His remarks double down on his remarks Saturday, threatening to undo any goodwill the president received by denouncing the Ku Klux Klan and neo-Nazis during a statement at the White House on Monday.
-The president was criticized for what many, including politicians on both sides of the aisle, saw as an initially tepid response in which he said “many sides” were to blame for the violence that killed one woman and injured 19 other people.
+His remarks doubled-down on his immediate reaction to the violence on Saturday, threatening to undo any goodwill the president received by denouncing the Ku Klux Klan and neo-Nazis during a statement at the White House on Monday.
+The president was criticized for what many, including politicians from both parties, saw as an initially equivocal response in which he said “many sides” were to blame for the violence that killed one woman and injured 19 other people.

-Trump defended the 48 hour delay Tuesday, saying he “wanted to know the facts” before condemning the white nationalists.
+Trump defended the 48-hour delay Tuesday, saying he “wanted to know the facts” before condemning the white nationalists, though he has often been quick and vocal when denouncing Islamic terrorism.
 He then equated the white supremacists on the right to the “alt-left.”

 "You had a group on one side that was bad and you had a group on the other side that was also very violent.
 Nobody wants to say it, but I will say it right now,” Trump said.